knewkarma-io/knewkarma/docs/source/api.md

 API features effectively.
 Key Classes

-The API exposes six primary classes, each tailored for different types of data retrieval:
+The API exposes 7 primary classes, each tailored for different types of data retrieval:

 ## Post